-When I was 20, I lived for five months with a woman named Fabienne and her two young daughters in the southern French city of Toulouse.
-Beyond my utter delight at speaking French all day and indulging in a daily chocolatine from a neighborhood bakery in the afternoons, I was enthralled by something much more mundane: Fabienne’s refrigerator.
+When I was 20, I lived for five months with a woman named Fabienne and her two young daughters in the city of Toulouse, in southern France.
+Beyond my delight at speaking French all day and indulging in a daily chocolatine from a neighborhood bakery in the afternoons, I was enthralled by something much more mundane: Fabienne’s refrigerator.

-Keeping a refrigerator like Fabienne’s is still something that I aspire to.
-Until I get there, I rely on a little trick that keeps my refrigerator smelling fresh, if not also perfectly edited.
+Keeping a refrigerator like Fabienne’s is one of my goals.
+Until I get there, I rely on a little trick that keeps my refrigerator smelling fresh, if not perfectly edited.

-Above: When it comes to natural cleaning products, baking soda is King and sweetly scented lavender is Queen.
-These two simple ingredients are all you need to make a 100-percent natural odor absorber.
+Above: When it comes to natural cleaning products, baking soda is King and sweet-scented lavender is Queen.
+These two ingredients are all you need to make a 100-percent-natural odor absorber.

 Above: An aluminum Dredger, made for sprinkling flour or powdered sugar, is the perfect vessel for this project.
 I purchased mine for $3.50 at Whisk.

-Above: The Union Square Farmer's Market is my go-to spot for dried lavender flowers.
+Above: The Union Square Greenmarket is my go-to spot for dried lavender.
 Dried Lavender Flowers are $14.24 per pound from Amazon.
-(Or you can use a few drops of lavender essential oil instead; a 1/2-ounce bottle of Lavender Essential Oil is $4 from Botanic Choice.)
+(Or you can use a few drops of Lavender Essential Oil; a ½-ounce bottle is $4 from Botanic Choice.)

-Above: To make your odor absorber, fill the dredger about three quarters of the way with baking soda. )Baking soda all by itself will work wonders to absorb unpleasant odors.)
+Above: To make the odor absorber, fill the dredger about three quarters of the way with baking soda.
+(Baking soda all by itself works wonders to absorb odors.)

-Above: The addition of a lavender flowers helps mask any particularly unpleasant odors.
-To remove lavender buds from their stems, gently rub the blossoms between your thumb and forefinger.
-I used a small spoon to mix the lavender buds into the baking soda.
-I used about ten stems worth of lavender for my odor absorber.
+Above: Adding lavender flowers helps mask unpleasant odors.
+Remove the lavender buds from the stems by rubbing the blossoms between your thumb and forefinger, then mix the buds into the baking soda with a spoon.
+I used about 10 stems of lavender to make a batch of odor absorber.

-Above: The perforated top of the dredger allows the baking soda to absorb unpleasant smells, while also helping to mitigate any spills.
-As an added bonus, if there’s a day when your trash can is particularly offensive, you can easily sprinkle a dash or two of the baking soda mixture directly on top of the garbage.
+Above: The dredger’s perforated top allows the baking soda to absorb smells while avoiding spills.
+As an added bonus, if there’s a day when your trash can is particularly offensive, you can sprinkle some of the baking soda mixture on top of the garbage.

-Above: Tucked into the back of the refrigerator, the dredger fits right in without drawing attention to itself.
+Above: Tucked into the back of the refrigerator, the dredger will fit in without drawing attention to itself.
 Replace your baking soda and lavender every few months to keep a perfectly odor-free refrigerator.

-For more of Erin's spring cleaning secrets, see The Secret Ingredient to Make Windows Shine Bright Like a Diamond.
+Erin also uses herbs to deter moths.
+Read about her technique in DIY: Modern Mothballs (No Chemicals Included).
+And for more of her cleaning secrets, see The Secret Ingredient to Make Windows Shine Bright Like a Diamond.